nikomatsakis/plmw-2022/content/index.md

 ???

 Once Salsa was working, I was able to "spike" the compiler.
 What do I mean by spike?
-It's a term I was taught by Robert Morgan. (click).
-Side note that his book on compilers is one of the best.
-Sadly out of print though *cough* you may be able to find PDFs if you search google.

 The basic idea is that you set yourself a goal, like "Hello World", and then implement everything you need for that to work.
 Anything you don't need, you can leave as a 'to do item' -- but when you do implement something, you implement it properly, in the way you want it to be architected, or at least a way that you can transform to what you ultimately want.

---

-² "Building an Optimizing Compiler", by Robert Morgan.
-Good stuff!

 ---